May 2, 2025

 A substantial 90% of employers believe it is critical to find candidates who are a good cultural fit, further linking strong culture to better business outcomes.

-On the other hand, toxic work environments are definitely deal breakers, as these statistics show.
+toxic work environments are deal breakers, as these statistics show:

 According to SHRM, 76% of employees believe their manager establishes the culture of their workplace.
 Leadership plays a critical role in shaping and maintaining a positive culture.